 And, carrot halwa is NOT restricted to festivals only.
 You have guests over your place, or simply you wish to carry a dessert to your work place.
 So, here’s your way.
-Stepping into a wedding or a family dinner and finding out there’s gajar ka halwa is some next level happiness
+Stepping into a wedding or a family dinner and finding out there’s gajar ka halwa is next level happiness.

 Top Tips to make best Gajar Halwa

 Significantly, use full fat milk only to get the best taste.

 Before adding milk to the carrots, Do Fry gajar in ghee for sometime stirring at intervals.
 This step gives rich taste to the halwa.

 You can fry the cashew nuts and raisins in little ghee first, before adding it to the halwa.